Quantum 4d Yang-Mills Theory and Time-Reversal Symmetric 5d Higher-Gauge Topological Field Theory: 4d SU(2) Yang-Mills Gauge Theories coupled to 5d Short Range Entangled SPTs

 and

 The combined 4d-5d system is anomaly free.
-Equivalently, to couple the background fields of both time-reversal symmetry and the 1-form global symmetry $\Z_{2, [1]}^e$, the $\SU(2)_{\theta=\pi}$ YM theory cannot be placed on an unorientable $M^4$ only, instead, one needs to place it on the boundary of an unorientable $M^5$ which supports a 5d invertible TQFT. {This is the manifestation of the mixed 't Hooft anomaly between the 1-form global symmetry $\Z_{2,[1]}^{e}$ and the time-reversal symmetry $\Z_2^T$. }
+Equivalently, to couple the background fields of both time-reversal symmetry and the 1-form global symmetry $\Z_{2, [1]}^e$, the $\SU(2)_{\theta=\pi}$ YM theory cannot be background gauge invariant by being placed on an unorientable $M^4$ only.
+Instead, one needs to place $\bZ^{\text{4d}}_{\SU(2)_{\theta=\pi}\text{YM}}$ on the boundary of an unorientable $M^5$ which supports a 5d invertible TQFT $\bZ^{\text{5d}}$. {This is the manifestation of the the $\SU(2)_{\theta=\pi}$ YM's mixed 't Hooft anomaly between the 1-form global symmetry $\Z_{2,[1]}^{e}$ and the time-reversal symmetry $\Z_2^T$. }